RV CARAVAN FAQ'S (updated Dec, 2017)

 - Per rig assuming 2 people.
-The single discount is $750 US or $1000 Canadian on our longer trips, $250 on short ones.
+The single discount is about $750 US or the Canadian equivalent, $250 on short ones.
 That is approximate, based on 80 days & 30 days respectively.
 Contact us for the surcharge for more than 2, it depends on if they are kids or adults and caravan length, but the amount is similar to discounts..

-How come you single discount is not nearly as large as your competitor?
+How come your single discount is not nearly as large as your competitor?

 We price according to how it affects our costs.
 Even with the lesser discount we are still cheaper for singles.
 This may have to do with the fact we do not have to contract out, and they do.
 They are charged so much per person by their supplier whereas we look at pricing by the rig, not so much the individuals it contains.
 You will notice our surcharge for an extra person is also much less.

 Are kids OK ?

 - Not really.
 Most of our trips are mainly retirees.
 We prefer 18+.
 We may look at individual situations.
-It is probably not fair to our other customers to have unruly children along, so it really depends on the indivividuals.
+It is probably not fair to our other customers to have unruly children along, so it really depends on the indivisibles.